Wednesday, December 30, 2020

 from lobster boat.

-water scolds skipped rocks
+water scolds skipped rocks,

-with successive brief mouths.
+successive with brief mouths.

 nothing is supposed to be quick.